ibm-cloud-docs/containers/cs_tutorials_cf.md

 <br />

-## Deploying a container from your image
+## Deploy a container from your image
 {: #cf_3}
 {: step}